lizmat/ParaSeq/README.md

 The class of which an instance is returned by `hyperize` and `racify` if the requirements for parallelizing have been met.

 Can be used in any situation where a `Seq` could also be used.
-The following additional methods can also be called for introspection and debugginng.
+The following additional methods can also be called for introspection and debugging.
 In alphabetical order:

 ### auto